 The term “portability” refers to how adaptable a piece of software is in various contexts.
 It has everything to do with network independence.

-Reusability assesses whether or not current properties, such as code, may be reused.
-Modularity and lose coupling are features that make properties more readily reused.
+Reusability evaluates whether existing properties, such as code, can be reused.
+Modularity and loose coupling are features that make properties more readily reused.

-The number of interdependencies will be used to determine reusability.
+Reusability will help you determine the number of interdependencies.
 A static analyzer can assist in the detection of these interdependencies.